siemens/kas/docs/userguide.rst

     should be specified via the environment variable.

 * ``env``: dict [optional]
-    Contains environment variable names with the default values.
+    Contains environment variable names with either default values or None.
     These variables are made available to bitbake via ``BB_ENV_EXTRAWHITE`` and can be overwritten by the variables of the environment in which kas is started.
+    Either a string or nothing (None) can be assigned as value.
+    The former one serves as a default value whereas the latter one will lead to add the variable only to ``BB_ENV_EXTRAWHITE`` and not to the environment where kas is started.

 * ``task``: string [optional]
     Contains the task to build by bitbake.
 Can be overwritten by the